slinkp/recurse-S223/notes.md

 challenging so far.

-# 7/8 I basically fixed my blog
+# 7/8/23 Saturday: I basically fixed my blog

 There's more to do as per the 7/6 TODO list, but at least I can update it again.
 Good weekend accomplishment!
 Switched to the `gum` theme and [submitted a patch to it](https://github.com/getpelican/pelican-themes/pull/752)

-# 7/7 presentations
+# 7/7/23 presentations

 I presented on recursive math in Scheme, showed examples as per [walkthrough.scm](./little_schemer/walkthrough.scm) Not a very smooth talk but hopefully it was fun and maybe enlightening to at least one person?

-# 7/7 AMA with Ezzeri about job search
+# 7/7/23 AMA with Ezzeri about job search

 Notes from the meeting:
 https://docs.google.com/document/d/1FPMl2IIxn_Gx_7kw9tgoTWWEcQJ9d3KZD8R5iK5rgWg/edit